reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 - :doc:`Mac OS/X <install-mac>`
 - :doc:`Windows <install-win>`

+Once you have prepared your system, install Reahl itself in a virtualenv:

 .. _install-reahl-itself:

 Create a virtualenv and install Reahl inside it
 -----------------------------------------------

-Once you completed the instructions above for your platform, virtualenv should be installed along with other required packages.
-You need to now create a virtual environment using virtualenv.
+Next, you need to create a virtual environment using virtualenv and install Reahl inside it.

 On Linux or Mac, do: